Annual Report Fiscal Year 21–22

 Bruce Crane (American, 1857 – 1937)

-The Waning Year
+The Waning Year, n.d.

 Oil on canvas